TelegramMessenger/Telegram-iOS/README.md

 2. Add the following line at the top of the file below your own #import statements:<pre><code>#import "CNSHockeyManager.h"</code></pre>

-3. Let the AppDelegate implement the protocol CNSHockeyManagerDelegate:<pre><code>@interface AppDelegate : UIResponder <CNSHockeyManagerDelegate, UIApplicationDelegate>
+3. Let the AppDelegate implement the protocol CNSHockeyManagerDelegate:<pre><code>@interface AppDelegate : UIResponder &lt;CNSHockeyManagerDelegate, UIApplicationDelegate>
 </code></pre>

 4. Search for the method application:didFinishLaunchingWithOptions: